CSE237SP2022/project-lettucechoose/README.md

 * We need to implement other customizable items (such as drizzles, drinks) and allow more creativity to users.
 * Prettier receipts with String Formatter
 * The menu will adjust to the user's diet/allergies.
+* There will be an extra charge If the customer ordered two or more protein.

 ### Is there anything that you implemented but doesn't currently work?
 * We are trying to make our code as neat as possible - So some concerns arise in constructing classes and inner-classes.